Broken Hope

 Broken Hope is an American death metal band from Chicago, Illinois.

 History

 Broken Hope was founded in 1988.
-They were known as an accomplished mid-paced style death metal band with low-pitched growling vocals.
-As a band, they were active for roughly twelve years, recording five albums between 1991 and 1999.
+They were known as a mid-paced style death metal band with low-pitched growling vocals.
+They were active for roughly twelve years, recording five albums between 1991 and 1999.

-The early lineup of Broken Hope was Joe Ptacek (vocals), Jeremy Wagner (rhythm guitar), Brian Griffin (lead guitar), and Ryan Stanek (drums).
-They scored a deal with the then-fledgling Grindcore/RedLight Label and recorded their debut album, Swamped in Gore.
+The early lineup of Broken Hope comprised Joe Ptacek (vocals), Jeremy Wagner (rhythm guitar), Brian Griffin (lead guitar), and Ryan Stanek (drums).
+They signed a deal with the Grindcore/RedLight Label and recorded their debut album, Swamped in Gore.

 AllMusic reviewer John Book compared Swamped in Gore to Death's 1987 debut album Scream Bloody Gore.